vsivsi/meteor-job/README.md

 ## Intro

 Meteor Job is a pure Javascript implementation of the `Job` and `JobQueue` classes that form the foundation of the `jobCollection` Atmosphere package for Meteor.
-This package is used internally by `jobCollection` but you should also use it for any job workers you need to create and run outside of the Meteor environment as pure node.js programs.
+This package is used internally by `jobCollection` on Meteor, but you should also use it for any job workers you would like to run outside of the Meteor environment as ordinary node.js programs.

 Here's a very basic example that ignores authentication and connection error handling: